 The most common way to diagnose SIBO is with a breath test.
 The breath test involves drinking a prepared glucose or lactose solution, then measuring the presence of methane and hydrogen gasses.
 There is a 24-hour preparation period before taking the test.
 The first 12 hours require a specific diet and the last 12 hours require a fasting period.
 After drinking the solution, the patient produces breath samples every 20 minutes over a 3-hour period.
 The test is performed in a doctor’s office, hospital, clinic or with an at-home test kit.

 Treatment involves reducing the bacteria, healing the intestinal lining and preventing relapse.

-- Antibiotics – The most common prescribed antibiotic used to kill SIBO is Rifraximin.
+- Antibiotics – The most commonly prescribed antibiotic used to kill SIBO is Rifraximin.
 However, using antibiotics can also have a negative impact on the good bacteria in the gut.
-With that in mind, many people choose to try an herbal antibiotic such as enteric coated peppermint, garlic, oregano and golden seal.
+With that in mind, many people choose to try an herbal antibiotic such as enteric-coated peppermint, garlic, oregano, and goldenseal.

 - Diet – Bacteria primarily feed off of sugars and starches in the diet (both refined sugars and natural sugars).
 So it is essential to eliminate all refined sugars from the diet and most starchy foods.
 Keeping your diet low in carbohydrates will starve the bacteria.
 Established SIBO diets are: